-While the Council has final responsibility for the policy governing the management of Greater Wellington's risks, it delegates overall responsibility for the day-to-day management of such risks to the CEO.
+While the Council has final responsibility for the policy governing the management of the Council's risks, it delegates overall responsibility for the day-to-day management of such risks to the CEO.
 The Council formally delegates to the CEO the following responsibilities:

-- Ensuring Greater Wellington's policies comply with existing and new legislation. - Approving the register of cheque and electronic banking signatories. - Approving new counterparties and counterparty limits as defined within section 6.3 of this policy and recommended by the CFO. - Approving the opening and closing of bank accounts.
+- Ensuring the Council's policies comply with existing and new legislation. - Approving the register of cheque and electronic banking signatories. - Approving new counterparties and counterparty limits as defined within section 6.3 of this policy and recommended by the CFO. - Approving the opening and closing of bank accounts.

-3.5 Chief Financial Officer (CFO)
+3.5 GM Corporate Services/CFO (CFO)